Long Term Care and Aging

 Age of Champions is an annual health fair held by the CACL and the UNH Department of Recreational Management and Policy.
 The event promotes holistic and intergenerational approaches to healthy aging and connects students with the community.
 Students from every department at the UNH College of Health and Human Services participate, and the intergenerational event grows every year.

-NH DHHS Bureau of Elderly and Adult Services contracts with IHPP for project management, program evaluation, and training for NH’s Aging and Disability Resource Centers.
+NH DHHS Bureau of Elderly and Adult Services partners with IHPP for project management, program evaluation, and training for NH’s Aging and Disability Resource Centers.
 Key projects include:

 Staff work to support the evaluation of the No Wrong Door program in New Hampshire through technical assistance with consumer satisfaction surveys, program and training evaluation, and person-centered options counseling quality indicators.